Get a Facility Dog

 Step Three: Interview

-Shortly after the interview we will notify you if your facility is accepted for a facility dog placement.
-If your application is accepted, we will request additional paperwork that will assist us in matching the appropriate dog to the facility and Caregiver.
-At this time, it may take up to two years or more to match your facility with a dog due to the high demand for facility dogs and the necessity of matching each dog carefully to the needs of the facility population and the personality of the Caregiver.
+Shortly after the interview, we will notify you if your Facility is accepted for a Facility dog placement.
+At this time, you will be placed on the Waitlist*.
+It may take up to two years or more to match your Facility with a dog due to the high demand for Facility dogs and the necessity of matching each dog carefully to the needs of the Facility population and the personality of the Caregiver. *Note: there will be routine follow-up with staff to update the application after acceptance to the waitlist in order to keep all information up to date.

 Step Five: Dog Match

-Once a potential facility dog match has been identified, you will be contacted to begin finalizing ownership paperwork and to schedule the Facility Dog training course with the dog.
-Our intensive training course is required for the Caregiver and we will conduct separate training for any additional handlers.
-We may conduct training at a PPH site or at your facility, depending on the circumstances.
-Our facility dogs and training are provided free of charge; however, other expenses the Caregiver may need to plan for include: transportation, housing, food, and entertainment expenses while attending the training course.
-After the Caregiver graduates with the dog, the Caregiver or the Facility will be responsible for the ongoing costs of caring for the facility dog, which may include, but is not limited to: food, grooming, toys, other supplies, annual veterinary exam, vaccinations, and other incidental expenses.
+Once a potential Facility Dog match has been identified, you will be contacted to begin paperwork and invited to attend the team training course with the dog.
+At this time, we will conduct a home visit too.
+Our intensive training course is required for the Caregiver and any additional handlers.
+Training will be conducted at a PPH site, with field trips and training sessions at your Facility (depending on the circumstances).
+Our Facility Dogs and training are provided free of charge; however, other expenses the Caregiver may need to plan for include: transportation, housing, food, and entertainment expenses while attending the training course.

 Ongoing Support